-If you read Part 1 of this article, you have probably thought through the logistics of establishing a domain and building the scaffolding for your site.
+In Part 1 of DIY How to Design Your Website, we explain the logistics of establishing a domain and building the scaffolding for your site.
 Here we will share more about how you can actually design your website to achieve your personal or business goals.

 Step 1: Who is Your Website For?